remla25-team12/operation/README.md

 ### Deploying the Application using the Helm Chart

-1. Install kube-prometheus-stack using Helm
+1. Install kube-prometheus-stack using Helm if on YOUR SYSTEM

     ```bash
      helm repo add prom-repo https://prometheus-community.github.io/helm-charts